pnp/powershell/documentation/Set-PnPListPermission.md

 ## DESCRIPTION
 Allows changing permissions on a SharePoint list.
 In case you would like to break the permission inheritance on a list from its parent, you can use [Set-PnPList -BreakRoleInheritance](Set-PnPList.md#-breakroleinheritance).
+Use Get-PnPRoleDefinition to retrieve all available roles you can add or remove using this cmdlet.

 ## EXAMPLES